 Remark 3.6.1.
-We notice that the behavior of the statevector can be chosen as fullmem or store_on_disc.
+We notice that the behavior of the statevector can be chosen as fullmem, only_recent, or store_on_disc.
 In the first state, the RAM memory of the computer is used.
-In the second state, all vectors are written on disc, to avoid the RAM.
+In the second state, only the spatial vectors at the current time step (and the preious one) are stored.
+This reduces memory requirements, but also prohibits access to the whole space-time trajectory after the computation.
+In the third state, all vectors are written on disc, to avoid the RAM.
 This might take some time at the beginning of a new executing program (cleary depending on the number of spatial and temporal unknowns and the capabilities of your local machine).
 In addition, if the program aborts abnormally in the using store_on_disc behavior, please make sure to remove manually the tmp_state folder in your Results folder.